Go to content

 All these steps must be repeated as many times as there are VAT rates used for your activity, in each sales or purchasing context.

-Important : The VAT strategies you have just created will be used in item strategies for the VAT: Any rate option.
+**Important**: The VAT strategies you just created will be used in the product strategies for the VAT option: Any rate.

 Generate a VAT return

-Once the period to be declared has expired, and your accounting records are up to date, you can generate a VAT return in just a few clicks.
-To do so, go to the declaration tool : Finance > Accounting > VAT declaration & others
+Once the reporting period has ended and your accounting records are up to date with the information you have on hand, you can generate a VAT return in just a few clicks.
+To do so, go to the reporting tool: Finance > Accounting > VAT Return & Others

 On registration, all accounting entries corresponding to your VAT return will be automatically recorded on the last day of the selected period.
 Autogenerated entries can be viewed in the 'Entries' tab of the declaration.

-Good to know: when creating a declaration, the VAT Overview section provides a detailed view of the amounts for each VAT account in your chart of accounts.
-In the 'Declaration' sections, some of these amounts are aggregated to correspond to the amounts to be declared according to the official government forms.
+Good to know: When creating the return, the *VAT Overview* section provides a detailed breakdown of the amounts for each VAT account in your chart of accounts.
+In the“Return”sections, some of these amounts are aggregated to match the amounts to be reported on the official government forms.

-Important : it is not possible to modify a VAT return.
-The figures proposed take into account the auto entries generated by the creation of the declaration.
-If, after recording, but before transmitting the amounts to the authorities, you wish to adjust your declaration, you will need to delete it and create a new one.
-Deleting the record will also delete the auto-generated accounting entries, so the figures proposed will be consistent with the period selected.
+Important : You cannot modify a VAT return.
+The figures provided would reflect the journal entries automatically generated when the return was created.
+If, after saving but before submitting the amounts to the tax authorities, you wish to adjust your return, you must delete it and create a new one.
+Deleting the entry will also delete the automatically generated journal entries, so the figures provided will be consistent with the selected period.

 Index